-- Hook catch 1 of the seat onto the fuel tank and lower the rear while pushing it forward. - Insert locking pin 2 into the lock housing and push down the rear of the seat until the locking pin engages with a click. - Check that the seat is correctly mounted.
+- Hook the catch of the seat onto the fuel tank, lower the rear and push it forward. - Insert the locking pin 2 into the lock housing and push down the rear of the seat until the locking pin engages with an audible click. - Check that the seat is correctly mounted.